vespa-engine/documentation/en/reranking-in-searcher.md

 ---

 This guide demonstrates how to deploy a [stateless searcher](searcher-development.html) implementing a last stage of [phased ranking](phased-ranking.html).
 The searcher re-ranks the global top 200 documents which have been ranked the content nodes using the configurable [ranking](ranking.html) specification in the document [schema(s)](schemas.html).

 The reranking searcher uses [multiphase searching](searcher-development.html#multiphase-searching):

-*matching phase*
+*matching query protocol phase*
 - The matching protocol phase which asks each content node involved in the query to return the locally best ranking hits (ranked by the configurable ranking expressions defined in the schema).
+This protocol phase might include several ranking phases local to each node.
-In this query protocol phase the content nodes can also return [match-features](reference/schema-reference.html#match-features) which a re-ranking searcher can use to re-rank results.
-In a custom searcher one is working on the global best ranking hits, and can have access to aggregated features which is calculated across the top-ranking documents.
+In the query protocol phase the content nodes can also return [match-features](reference/schema-reference.html#match-features) which a re-ranking searcher can use to re-rank results (or feature logging).
+In the custom searcher one is working on the global best ranking hits, and can have access to aggregated features which is calculated across the top-ranking documents (the global best documents).

-*fill phase*
+*fill query protocol phase*
-- Fill summary data for the global top ranking hits after all ranking steps
+- Fill summary data for the global top ranking hits after all ranking phases.

 See also [Life of a query in Vespa](performance/sizing-search.html#life-of-a-query-in-vespa).

-This guide uses docker to demonstrate the searcher:

-### Prerequisites
+### Guide prerequisites
 - [Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install)
   or Docker on Linux
 - Operating system: macOS or Linux